Table of Contents

 Create a Family Plan

-What happens when you're wearing a mask, cleaning your house, and steering clear from touching your face, but everyone else in your house isn't?
+What happens when you are wearing a mask, cleaning your house, and steering clear from touching your face, but everyone else in your house is not?
 It happens.
-Some people don't take COVID-19 seriously, and their decisions cause household conflict.
+Some people do not take COVID-19 seriously, and their decisions cause household conflict.

 Sit down as a family to discuss the issue and come up with a plan.
 That could include: